-The Museum of Glass: International Center for Contemporary Art in Tacoma is the only American museum that features contemporary glass art; there are just three in the world with such a focus.
+The Museum of Glass: International Center for Contemporary Art in Tacoma is the only American museum that features contemporary works made with glass—there are just three in the world with such a focus.
 You can watch glass artists at work in the hot shop amphitheater located in the metal-clad cone attached to the museum.
-The Chihuly Bridge of Glass links the waterfront Museum of Glass to the museums on the south side of I-705, including the Washington State History Museum and the Tacoma Art Museum.Continue to 5 of 11 below.
+The Chihuly Bridge of Glass links the waterfront Museum of Glass to the museums on the south side of I-705, including the Washington State History Museum and the Tacoma Art Museum.Continue to 5 of 12 below.

 The W.W.
 Seymour Botanical Conservatory is located in Tacoma's Wright Park.
 The historic glass conservatory, with a distinctive twelve-sided central dome, is listed on the City of Tacoma, Washington State, and National historic registers.
 Exotic tropical plants and floral displays can all be seen in the lovely structure, where 3,500 panes of glass make up the dome and wings of the Conservatory.

-This vast new museum features automobiles and their impact on American culture.
-The museum's permanent collection includes everything from a 1906 Cadillac to a 1963 Corvette Sting Ray to custom vehicles from movies.
-Special exhibitions will change throughout the year.
+This vast new museum features automobiles and the impact they have had on American culture.
+The museum's permanent collection shows off everything from a 1906 Cadillac to a 1963 Corvette Sting Ray to custom vehicles from movies.
+Special exhibitions will change throughout the year but have recently included historic BMWs and NASCAR vehicles.
 The LeMay Museum includes indoor and outdoor spaces for special events, car shows, and concerts.

-Tacoma's historic railroad station was once the western terminus of the Northern Pacific Railroad.
-It served as a train station into the 1980s.
-Union Station, a marvelous example of Beaux Arts architecture, is now the lobby of a Federal Courthouse.
-The Tacoma building is worth a view any time; the lobby, filled with installations of Chihuly glass art, can be viewed Monday through Friday during business hours.
+Tacoma's historic railroad station was once the western terminus of the Northern Pacific Railroad, and it served as a train station into the 1980s.
+Now, the stunning example of Beaux Arts architecture serves as a lobby of a Federal Courthouse.
+The Tacoma building is worth a view any time and luckily, the lobby, which is filled with installations of Dale Chihuly's mesmerizing glass art, can be viewed on weekdays during business hours.